you need this much padding?

 Practical Search Commands

-Search by title and author, returning compact rows:
+Search by title and author, returning compact rows when the helper script is not enough:

 curl -sG 'https://openlibrary.org/search.json' \